cupcakearmy/svelte-hint/README.md

 # svelte-hint

-> ⚠️ This is beta software and still not ready to use

 Svelte library for tooltips internally powered by the awesome [Fluent UI](https://floating-ui.com/) with sensible default values.

 Check out the **[demo](https://svelte-hint.pages.dev/)** to see it in action.